 Portugal has a special visa for those who want to open a business here.
 It doesn’t have to be a huge business—small and medium size businesses are welcome.
 You do need to have proof of your business’s viability, a professional business plan, reasons that you have chosen Portugal, specifically, to locate your business, and show that you have invested financially in the company (social capital).
 There is no set amount for how much money you need to have invested, but it needs to be enough to make sure the company is real and viable.
 For more information on the D2 visa, check out this article on BePortugal.
 They recommend that you start your business in Portugal before you apply for the visa.

 And there is, of course, the Golden Visa where, if you have enough money, you can invest it in any number of countries and gain residency or citizenship quickly.
-Portugal is one of the easiest countries to gain citizenship through a Golden Visa program (example: minimum investment of €290,000 in real estate) but it still is complicated and time consuming.
+Portugal was one of the easiest countries to gain citizenship through a Golden Visa program (example: minimum investment of €290,000 in real estate) but it the program is going away at the end of 2023.
 If you’re looking for quick citizenship outside the US, Golden Visa Programs are the way to go.
 (There’s a reason at least one Supreme Court Justice has a property in Nevis/St. Kitts.)
 But most of us move because we want to experience a different way of life, a different culture, not because we’re fleeing the country.

 Prepare Yourself to Need Income as an Expat